smxi :: script navigation and choices

 - (optional) Only appears if you are using an external script via -X option (see options for more on that).
 Will show as an extra option in Post Upgrade Options, like this: run-myscript (if your external script was called myscript).

 - start-desktop - start x / your desktop, if you don't need to update your video driver for new kernel or new xorg parts.
-Script lets you know when your kernel or xorg changed, ideally anyway.
+Script lets you know when your kernel or xorg changed, ideally anyway - Not present if -G is used

 - quit